 What is the meaning of GDP?

 GDP is a shorthand for Gross Domestic Product.
-It stands for the total market value of the finally produced goods and services within a national boundary at a specific period.
-It does not matter whose factors endowments produce but matters goods and services are produced within the homeland at a specific period.
+It represents the total market value of the finally produced goods and services within a national boundary at a specific period.
+It does not matter whose factors endowments produce but matters that goods and services are produced within the homeland at a specific period.
 In more precise terms, the definition of GDP includes the following inevitable features:

 - Gross Domestic Product includes final goods and services and excludes intermediate goods and services.